Blue Muse blog on random bits & bytes.

 If we are working with visuals, we may wish to employ the drawing tool to trace overtop an existing image or video frame.
 Capturing the lines of a new item of fashion, or the broad structure of an element of architecture, you can have a starting point for subsequent detailed modifications and designs.
 Once captured, you can move the underlying media out of the way, and begin modifying or adapting the sketch to suit your own purposes.
 Perhaps a new type of garment, or product, or some new architectural design.
 At anytime, you can move the original media content back underneath the drawing, to capture more detail, or see how your modified version compares with the original.

+Another use of the drawing tool is for making annotations, or specifying relationships between media items.
+For example, those mosaic wall investigation boards that we’ve seen in popular film.
+Trying to understand the relationships between things is difficult when there are many items.
 Storme can help with this: drop into a media page your photos, video, audio, notes, etc., and create color coded relationships between them, like pieces of colored yarn relating media items.
 Perhaps one line color would represent one type of relationship, and a different line color, yet another type of relationship.

 As you develop your ideas, you might wish to explore several variations on a theme, which is quite common in brainstorming sessions.
 Instead of starting from scratch with each iteration or variation, you can simply open the page thumbnails view, and select those pages you wish to duplicate, and move them anywhere in your notebook.
 The complete contents of a media page and/or text page are copied, including all media and drawings.
 You can then edit them at will to create many variations on a theme.

+One very common way people use whiteboards is by attaching dozens of sticky notes to them with descriptive text.
 Storme supports this by allowing you to add text notes, editing them, changing their text and color, and formatting them into a fixed grid using the Format › as Fixed formatting option, or just laying them out free form.
 You can also use the drawing tool to create columns or rows with descriptive labels assigning text notes to appropriate columns or rows for greater clarity and organization.

 If you are a verbal thinker, you may want to include more text than just a few annotations and text notes.
 For example, you might want to delve into the details for your choices of media, color, swatches, style, etc. You can add a facing text page, and write a few paragraphs explaining in more detail your thinking, all while keeping your visual content in full view.
 Or, if you prefer to explore your verbal musings without visual distractions, add a standalone text page and go fullscreen with beautiful large text, which automatically adjusts in scale to maintain line length and paragraph width.

+Lastly, your creative brainstorm sessions are of limited value if you are unable to share them.
 Storme supports comprehensive sharing, including sharing of individual media items, individual left or right facing pages, complete notebook pages, as well as any selection of notebook pages.
 You can share by many of the popular social media platforms, including Email, Messages, Notes, Twitter, Facebook, and myriad others.
 You might also choose to print your notebooks, which is fully supported.
 Check out the Storme printing options in the Apple help book accessible from the Help menu for various types of bordered or borderless printing.

 Now, get brainstorming.